gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Please refer to the [user manual](userguide/dependency_resolution.html#sec:dependency_cache) to learn how to setup the shared dependency cache.

-<a name="deprecation-messages"></a>
-## Deprecation messages link to documentation

-Deprecation messages now include links to relevant documentation that can provide more context around the deprecation and explain how to migrate to a new API or avoid the deprecated behavior.

-For example:
-> The compile configuration has been deprecated for dependency declaration.
-This will fail with an error in Gradle 7.0.
-Please use the implementation configuration instead.
-Consult the upgrading guide for further information: [https://docs.gradle.org/6.2/userguide/upgrading_version_5.html#dependencies](userguide/upgrading_version_5.html#dependencies_should_no_longer_be_declared_using_the_compile_and_runtime_configurations)

-In some terminals, this link will be clickable and take you directly to the documentation.

 <a name="exclusive-repository-content"></a>
 ## Declaring exclusive repository content